blueburrito24/obsidiannotes/University/Year 2/CS2DSA/Data Structures Unit 2.md

+Note that [[Data Structures Unit 1]] was made purely from my own notes, whereas this Unit 2 has been made with assistance from claude.ai to summarise chapters.

 ### Growth functions
 A #Growth-function mathematically describes how completion time or space grows with the size of the problem (n, think of like #Big-O-Notation).
 $$T(n) = n^2 + 3n + 100$$